NeuronQ/udacity-capstone/report/report.md

 ### Project overview [1-2 paragraphs]

 Building **models that can predict the future evolution of easily tradeable financial tools such as stocks, or of crypto-currencies such as Bitcoin**, is a topic of great interest for traders and investors.
 Such predictions can guide both investment strategies and speculative trading.
-Using so called **deep leaning techniques** (multi-layered neural networks) to build such models is still in its infancy, and **and recurring neural networks** (RNNs) seem a good fit for this kind time-dependent data.
+Using so called **deep leaning techniques** (multi-layered neural networks) to build such models is still in its infancy, and **recurrent neural networks** (RNNs) seem a good fit for this kind time-dependent data.
 In this report we are interested in building predictive models for trading, investigating whether we can obtain good enough predictions to guide potentially successful trading strategies.
 The models we are building and tuning are **long short-term memory (LSTM) RNNs**.

-These problem we are attacking here is *just one particular case of applying machine learning to the prediction of time series data.* It is possible that work done on such models could generalize to more "socially useful" time series prediction problems, like *predicting electric energy consumption, water consumption or food prices.*
+These problem we are attacking here is *just one particular case of applying machine learning (ML) to the prediction of time series data.* It is possible that work done on such models could generalize to more "socially useful" time series prediction problems, like *predicting electric energy consumption, water consumption or food prices.*

 We will attempt to first **predict the price of Bitcoin (BTC)** in USD based on historical data of medium frequency (5 min) and low frequency (daily) comprised of the regular price values (open, high, low, close) and trading volume, augmented with extra data derived from the S&P 500 Index (SP500) taken as a rough general marker for the "health of US and West-European economy".
 (A mini-experiment in adding an extra feature representing "Bitcoin related sentiment of recent news" obtained from using Google Clod Natural Language API for sentiment analysis on a subset of news headlines filtered for Bitcoin related keywords was also carried out, but mainly as a proof-of concept for the technique - the actual historical news data was not enough and not diverse enough, and acquiring and processing better quality news data would have increased the scope of this project too much.)